Skip to content

 Extensive collaboration to document and gather evidence

-Together with other countries, Sweden backed the decision of the UN Human Rights Council in March 2022 to set up the Independent International Commission of Inquiry on Ukraine to investigate suspected violations and abuses in connection with Russia’s invasion of Ukraine.
-Through Sida, Sweden also supports the UN Human Rights Monitoring Mission in Ukraine (HRMMU), which monitors and reports infringements and violations of human rights, and supports investigating authorities in Ukraine.
+Together with other countries, Sweden backed the decision of the UN Human Rights Council in March to set up the Independent International Commission of Inquiry on Ukraine to investigate suspected violations and abuses in connection with Russia’s invasion of Ukraine.
+Through Sida, Sweden also supports the UN Human Rights Monitoring Mission in Ukraine (HRMMU), which monitors and reports on infringements and violations of human rights, and supports investigating authorities in Ukraine.

-Preliminary investigation also under way in Sweden
+Preliminary investigation also underway in Sweden

 Russia’s accountability as a State